danionescu0/home-automation/weather-predict/README.md

 - from home-automation project (if exists)

 ````
 python home_automation/import.py --day-behind nr_days
 ````

-This will extract data from the home automation repository and save it into the local mongoDb database
+This will extract data from the home automation repository and save it into the local MongoDb database

 B. Gather data from local weather station